Four Pieces of Advice to Young Writers

 4. Every thought must be ordered and arranged in the right place.
 Clarity of thought leads to clarity of writing.
 Sentences must roll in logical succession, one after another, like the connected freight cars of a train chugging down the track.
 Any other procession produces a train wreck!

-Or as Diamond Louie says in the 1940 Howard Hawks film, “His Girl Friday,”
+Or, as Diamond Louis, perfectly portrayed by Abner Biberman, states in the 1940 Howard Hawks film, “His Girl Friday,”

 “. . . we was going sixty-five miles an hour.
 We run smack into a police patrol, you know what I mean?
 We busted it in half! . . .
 Can you imagine bumping into a load of cops?
 They come rolling out like oranges! . . .”